facebook/docusaurus/docs/guides-custom-pages.md

 If you wish to use Docusaurus's stylesheet, you can access it at `${baseUrl}css/main.css`.
 If you wish to use separate css for these static pages, you can exclude them from being concatenated to Docusaurus's styles by adding them into the `siteConfig.separateCss` field in `siteConfig.js`.

+> You can set the [`$wrapPagesHTML` site config option](site-config.md#optional-fields) in order to wrap raw HTML fragments with the Docusaurus site styling, header and footer.

 ## Customizing Your Site Footer

 Starting from the example `core/Footer.js` file that was [created](getting-started-site-creation.md) when you ran the [Docusaurus initialization script](getting-started-installation.md), edit the footer to include any links to pages on your site or other sites that you wish to have.